Milc0m/rabbitStairs/README.md

   git clone
 2. Open project in visual studio
 3. Copy file "input.txt" to folder "...\rabbitStairs\bin\Debug\netcoreapp2.1"
 4. Replace the number in file with your input information in format	"K, N".
-Remember that 1 ≤ K ≤ N ≤ 300
+Remember that 1 ≤ K ≤ N. Program tested up to 3000, use higher values at your own risk.
 5. Build project